Barça women's

 What is the secret to being a starter in a Champions League final and not showing nerves?

-— When I thought about the game during the week I got nervous, but I tried to do things and distract myself so as not to think about it.
+— When I thought about the game during the week I would get nervous, but I tried to do things and distract myself so as not to think about it.
 Before the game I was a little more nervous, but when you get on the field to warm up you try to enjoy it as much as possible.

 Cargando